 Technical writing is not just for English majors.
-Regardless of your academic or career background, developing technical writing skills is a worthwhile investment in your professional value.
+Regardless of your academic or career background, developing technical writing skills is a worthwhile investment in your career.
 The following points highlight why good technical writing will give you an edge in the workforce.

 Writing in the workforce requires clear, precise language and proper grammar.
-Technical writers excel at just that – they can speak succinctly and properly about any topic that the client needs written about.
-When your technical writing skills are strong, your co-workers know that that they will have no problem understanding your documentation.
+Proficient technical writers excel at that – they can speak succinctly and properly about any topic that the client needs to write about.
+When your technical writing skills are strong, your co-workers know that they will have no problem understanding your documentation.
 This makes you a dependable and valuable member of the team.

-Often in business you are selling something to the client.
+Often in business, you are selling something to the client.
 It may be a product, service, or even the company’s public image.
 Marketing requires you to put yourself in the audience or client’s shoes.
-What would appeal to them?
-What problem do they need solved?
+What will appeal to them?
+How can you solve their problem?
 What would turn them away?
 Technical writers also ask themselves these questions because their goal is to present the product or service in a way that makes the client understand its value and want to use it.